epolevikov/Asgan/README.md

 * _synteny_paths.txt_ – synteny paths in the .txt format.
 * _stats.txt_ – various statistics based on the found synteny paths.

-A visualization of the synteny paths looks like this:
+Here is how the visualization looks like:

 <p align="center">
     <img src="https://github.com/epolevikov/Asgan/blob/master/example.png">